 Has your toddler grown bored of the same ol’ stuff?
 Try offering milk in a different way.
 Sometimes the novelty of a new way of drinking milk is enough to convince him to give it another chance.

 - A different temperature. if he typically drinks milk ice cold, offer it at room temperature or warm.

 - A different cup.
-If you offer milk in a bottle, try a special cup, like a sippy cup, a small mug, or even an individual-size carton of milk.
+If he’s used to bottle feeding, try a special cup, like a sippy cup, a small mug, or even an individual-size carton of milk.

 - With a straw.
-A straw—whether a regular one from restaurants or fun, swirly ones like these—can bring the excitement of drinking milk back.
+A straw can bring the excitement of drinking milk back.

 3. Offer milk with regular meals

 From birth to a year old, breast milk or formula had been your child’s main source of sustenance.
-Even solids and baby food had been supplemental and introductory, rather than his main meals.
+Even solids and baby food were supplemental and introductory, rather than his main meals.